XinPeng76/Reviewer2/README.md

 ## Jacobian determinant accuracy under fully analytical 1000D GMM benchmark
 We evaluate FP++ under a fully analytical 1000D Gaussian Mixture Model, where both the velocity field and its Jacobian are available in closed form.
-Initial points are randomly sampled, and we report the mean Jacobian determinant over time $t \in [0,1]$.
+Initial points are randomly sampled, and we report the mean Log-Jacobian determinant over time $t \in [0,1]$.
 The results show that FP++ closely matches the analytical ground truth throughout the entire time interval.
 <p align="center">
   <img src="figures/fp_logdet_comparison.png" width="900"/>
 </p>